 1. Rather than fasting during the day, can’t you choose to fast at night?

 Fasting has been prescribed for us and those before us.
-It’s been written for us way to fast from dawn to dusk.
-Fasting in the day can be challenging but at the same time it teaches us how to be steadfast in our deen.
-It will be a struggle for reverts or even those who just began their full day fasts.
-The determination and ease to complete 30 days of fasting comes with practice!
+It’s been written for us to fast from dawn to dusk.
+Fasting in the day can be challenging but at the same time, it teaches us how to be steadfast in our deen.
+It will be a struggle for reverts or even those who just began their full-day fasts.
+The determination and ease to complete 30 days of fasting come with practice!
 With time, it gets better 😊

 Think of it this way, when you fast you’re bound to feel hungry and thirsty.
 Even if you drink a cup-full of saliva you won’t be able to quench your thirst.
 So, the simple answer to this question is nope!
 Swallowing your saliva isn’t drinking.
 You’ll be able to “drink” it as much as you want and still feel thirsty.